xcart/xcart-docs/_pages/kb_en/multivendor/messages_addon_usage_with_multivendor.md

 Basic usage of the Messages addon is described in the main {% link "Messages addon manual" ref_0pnZpHq3 %}, so here we will just go over the multivendor-related specifics.

 First, as you probably remember, a multivendor store always functions in one of the two Multivendor modes: "_Vendors as separate shops_" or "_Warehouse_".
 In the "_Vendors as separate shops_" mode, the user who handles orders and ships the puchased products to the buyer is the product owner (a vendor or the store administrator acting as a vendor).
-So messaging is organized in such a way that messages about products and orders go directly to (and from) the product owner.
+So it is only natural that customers' messages about products and orders in this mode should go directly to the product owner.
+In accordance with this approach, the addon Messages organizes messaging in the "_Vendors as separate shops_" mode is such a way that when a customer chooses to write a message about an order, this message goes to the respective vendor.
 In the "_Warehouse_" mode,

 and give the store owner/administrator a method to supervise the communication process and, if necessary, to interfere in the communication so as to help resolving problems or handle disputes.